Skip to content

 • The Aembit CLI successfully authenticating using the OIDC token

-• Credentials being retrieved as expected
+• Credentials Jenkins retrieved as expected

 If you see these messages, your Jenkins job is correctly configured to use Aembit OIDC authentication.
 The output should look similar to the following example console output: